 Prior to NC State, Harper spent five years as an assistant coach at Western Carolina with Kellie, and before that three seasons at Chattanooga, before heading to WCU with Kellie for the 2004-05 campaign.

 During his time at Western Carolina, Harper worked with the backcourt players and helped produce five all-conference selections and the Southern Conference's Defensive Player of the Year in 2008.
 The Catamounts advanced to the postseason four of his five years on staff, including a pair of NCAA Tournament berths.

 Harper got the coaching bug while serving as a manager at Auburn for three seasons from 1996-99, and he worked his way up to numerous administrative responsibilities with the team.

 While he was with Auburn, the Lady Tigers compiled a 58-29 record that included the 1997 SEC Tournament Championship and a pair of NCAA Tournament berths in 1997 and 1999.

 Harper joined the Auburn team as manager starting in 1996-97 and worked up to head manager in 1998-99.
 That season Harper was charged with increasing responsibilities that included overseeing the men's team that scrimmaged the Lady Tigers.
 He eventually served an internship with the coaching staff.

 Harper earned his bachelor's degree in health promotion/sports management in March 1999 and in May of that year married the former Kellie Jolly.
 After receiving his degree, Harper taught physical education and was an assistant football coach at Lee-Scott Academy in Auburn.
 He then moved into private business before joining the basketball coaching ranks on the Chattanooga staff.

-The Harpers welcomed their first child, son Jackson Kenneth, on Nov.
-25, 2013.
+The Harpers welcomed their first child, son Jackson, in November 2013.